Accreditation and Credentialing Info

 Addiction counseling organizations include:

 The Association for Addiction Professionals is so large that it is divided into state organizations.
 This provides members the opportunity for more local networking.
-NAADAC provides continuing education courses, a job board, certification opportunities and maintains the licensing examinations used throughout the nation.
+NAADAC provides continuing education courses, a job board, certification opportunities and maintains the substance abuse licensing examinations used throughout the nation.

 The American Counseling Association is an umbrella group for many different types of counselors.
 They have an online job board, and they publish the Journal of Counseling and Development as well as the journal Counseling Today.

-The Addiction Technology Transfer Center Network provides research about addiction for counselors and treatment facilities.
+The Addiction Technology Transfer Center Network provides research about drug addiction for counselors and treatment facilities.
 They provide training and events to spread the word about new research in the field.